-However, what’s more important is a child’s comprehension of problems and her ability to solve them.
-The ability to think of novel ways of creating products and ideas.
+Technology boasts benefits like access to information and educational entertainment.
+But what’s more important is a child’s comprehension of problems and her ability to solve them.
+The creativity to think of new products and ideas.

-But what’s more important are the gears turning in a child’s mind: The ability to spot problems and create code for apps that will solve them.
-To put herself in her customers’ shoes and design materials that will resonate with them.
+But what’s more important are the gears turning in a person’s mind.
+The ability to spot problems and create code for apps that will solve them.
+Learning how to read people and produce products that will resonate with them.

-These are skills even those who rely on technology for their living can’t be taught on DVDs or apps.
-These skills are better mastered through real-life problem and solving.
+These are skills even those who rely on technology for their living can’t be taught on websites or digital media.
+These skills are better mastered through real-life problem solving and social interactions.

 How to use technology

 Back to my first point that technology isn’t evil: it’s not.
 I actually love technology.
-And while my kids don’t watch television (we don’t have cable) and my eldest didn’t watch anything digital until he was well over two-years-old, technology isn’t my enemy.
+And while my kids have limits on screen time and don’t own cell phones or tablets, technology isn’t my enemy.

 - Use your own gadgets when the kids are asleep.
 Kids model us, so when they see us typing away on our computers all day long or swiping our phones through dinner conversations, they’ll follow suit.
 Worse, they can throw your tech habits back at you when you’re trying to curb their usage (“But mom, you’re always on the computer!”).

-Because really, parents can make learning just as fun—if not more so—than any downloadable app.
-You know your child better than any app and can find creative ways to teach math or comprehend a story.
+Because really, parents can make learning just as fun—if not more so—than any app.
+You know your child better than any gadget and can find creative ways to teach math or comprehend a story.

 - What Every Kindergartener Should Know

-- Small Habits, Big Results: 8 Long Term Benefits of Reading to Your Child
+- 8 Long Term Benefits of Reading to Children

-- How to Prepare Your Child for College (Because It’s Not Too Early)
+- How to Prepare Your Child for College (Even at a Young Age!)

 Don’t forget: Join my newsletter and sign up for the Better Parenting 5-Day Challenge today—at no cost to you: